THE FRIENDS OF DOWNHILLS PARK

 We

-liaise on local issues with BTCV
+liaise on local issues with TCV

 and West Green Residents' Association, who have provided sterling